thesamim/TickTickSync/README.md

 The TickTickSync plugin automatically creates tasks in ticktick and synchronizes task state between Obsidian and ticktick.

-The plugin works best when the [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) is installed.
+The plugin works best when the [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin is installed.

 ## Features
 - Any task created in Obsidian and taged with #ticktick will be synchronized with TickTick